How to make a standing gnome

 Using printable Pattern

-Printable Pattern provided – adjust to the size of your styrofoam ball.
+The Printable Pattern is provided.
+Adjust it to the size of your styrofoam ball.
 The printed hat pattern is designed to print on a standard 8.5×11 sheet of paper.
-You may need to widen the base of the hat and make it a bit taller, depending on the size of the ball you have chosen.
+Depending on the size of the ball you have chosen, you may need to widen the base of the hat and make it a bit taller.

 For the arms – cut four rectangles – each is 4 inches long and 2 inches wide.